foureyes/csci-ua.0480-spring2017-008/slides/01/variables-control-structures.markdown

     2. {:.fragment} default to using `let` and use `const` to signify a constant

 <br>
-My preference is default to using `const` (2-1), mainly because it seems to be way the community is moving (preventing reassignment may cut down on side effects / bugs).
+My preference is default to using `const` (#2, #1), mainly because it seems to be way the community is moving (preventing reassignment may reduce side effects / bugs).
 {:.fragment}